echogarden-project/echogarden/README.md

 npm update echogarden -g
 ```

-## Interfacing with the system
+## Interfacing with the toolset

 Currently, tools are accessible mainly through a [command-line interface](docs/CLI.md), which enables powerful customization and is especially useful for long-running bulk operations.

 Development of more graphical and interactive tooling is [planned](https://github.com/echogarden-project/echogarden/issues/28).
-A text-to-speech browser extension is under development (not released yet).
+A text-to-speech browser extension is currently under development (but not released yet).

 If you are a developer, you can also [import the package as a module](docs/API.md) or [interface with it via a local WebSocket service](docs/Server.md).